treeverse/lakeFS/docs/quickstart/installing.md

 ---
 layout: default
-title: Install lakeFS
+title: Run lakeFS Locally
-description: Installing lakeFS is easy.
+description: Running lakeFS locally is easy and quick.
 This section covers how to spin up lakeFS using Docker.
 parent: Quickstart
 nav_order: 10
 has_children: false